DataForWater/IWaVE/README.md

 * amount of frames
 * amount of y-pixels per window
 * amount of x-pixels per window

+Important to note is that the plotted first window on the right is normalized in time by subtracting for each pixel and time step the temporal mean of that pixel.
+This is meant to reduce background noise.
+You may also normalize in space by passing `norm="xy"` during the initialization of the IWaVE instance.
+In this case, the mean of all pixels in a window is subtracted.

 Use `iw.read_imgs` as suggested in an inline comment to change reading to a set of frames stored as image files.
 You then MUST provide frames-per-second explicitly yourself.